decidables/decidables/sites/detectable/src/bias.md

 data point.
 This curve shows all of the combinations of :key[hit rate] and :key[false alarm rate] that have the same :key[bias] as our actual data.

-You can change the performance data by altering values in the outcome table, adjusting the locations of the distributions or threshold in the model, or by directly moving the data point in ROC space.
-All of the other representations of performance change simultaneously:
+You can change the performance by altering values in the outcome table, adjusting the locations of the distributions or threshold in the model, or by directly moving the data point in ROC space.
+All of the other representations of performance change simultaneously.
+Observe how the :key[iso-bias curve] responds:

 <sdt-example-interactive>
   <detectable-table interactive numeric summary="stimulusRates accuracy"